mcguenette/pulse/README.md

-# pulse
+# Pulse

-### Where Your Career Finds Its Rhythm
-Connect, Collaborate, and Thrive with Every Beat
+#### Where Your Career Finds Its Rhythm : Connect, Collaborate, and Thrive with Every Beat

 Want to see what we've created?
 Take a look [here](https://mcguenette.github.io/pulse/)